Limited Linguistic Diversity in Embodied AI Datasets: Results

-\textbf{A.1 Lexical Diversity.} VLA datasets, particularly those with templated language, exhibit exceptionally low word counts, indicating poor lexical diversity (see Table~\ref{tab:combined}).
+\textbf{Analysis 1: Lexical Diversity.} VLA datasets, particularly those with templated language, exhibit exceptionally low word counts, indicating poor lexical diversity (see Table~\ref{tab:combined}).
 The robotics datasets contain significantly fewer unique words than instruction-tuning datasets.
 For instance, RT-1, TacoPlay, and LIBERO are particularly limited in this respect—RT-1 contains only 49 unique words.
 In contrast, the Bridge dataset showcases the highest number of unique words among the VLA datasets, even surpassing Language Table, which includes ten times more unique commands.
 Non-VLA datasets like ALFRED and SCOUT also contain more unique words than most VLA datasets, despite SCOUT having fewer commands than Bridge or Language Table.

 This difference with instruction-tuning datasets is somewhat expected, as instruction-following datasets are not constrained by a physical environment and can reference a broader range of objects and actions.
 However, some variation—such as through synonyms or paraphrasing—might be expected even in robotics contexts.
 Yet, many VLA datasets show little to no lexical diversity.

 For example, the full set of unique words in RT-1 is limited to the following words \begin{quote} \textit{bottle, apple, chip, upright, green, and, pick, chocolate, open, bag, 7up, over, blueberry, shelf, rxbar, bottom, redbull, door, paper, drawer, counter, brown, knock, on, plastic, bowl, move, left, coke, fridge, blue, jalapeno, close, right, sponge, into, place, orange, pepsi, water, from, white, of, rice, top, can, near, middle, banana}. \end{quote}

+We also look into the lexical overlap between datasets.
+We analyze how much vocabulary is shared across datasets along the following POS categories: verbs, nouns, and adverbs (see Figure~\ref{fig:shared-tokens} in Appendix~\ref{sec:appendix-lexical-overlap}).
+Nouns overall are the most widely shared category, likely because many robotic tasks involve similar objects (e.g., boxes, cans, drawers).
+Verbs are also shared, though to a lesser extent, likely constrained by the specific capabilities of each robot embodiment.
+Only four words appear in all datasets: move, close, open, and pick, which are the action verbs for the majority of tasks the robots are learning to perform.